dcunited001/dcunited001.github.io/_posts/2016-07-12-consciousness-as-a-continuum-life-the-cosmos-and-you.md

 data.
 Eventually, this window becomes complex enough that it gives rise to complex thought.

-Particularly after vocal cords are developed that can be controlled to differentiate a large number of phonemes in a reproducible manner.
+This is particularly so, after vocal cords are developed that can be controlled to differentiate a large number of phonemes in a reproducible manner because this allows us to combinate abstract actions and attach them to meaning with semiotics.
+Even better, now those little nodes of experience can communicate with others to efficiently distribute their experience.
 When this is combined with the mental prowess for basic abstract thought and (social features), then something special happens in the minds of animals.

 Once the knowledge for making these phonemes (types of sounds) is fairly common, so that it's almost inevitable for the children of that species to make those sounds, then it can be expected that nearly every member of a species will experiement with combinations of those sounds.
-Once that happens, then it can be expected that there will be a transfer of information between members of the same specices, simply
+Once that happens, then it can be expected that there will always be a transfer of information between members of the same species, simply because:
-because:

 #### They have the physical ability to make the same kinds of sounds.